megvii-research/neural-painter/README.md

 # Neural Painter

 We use a random neural network: f(x, y) -> pixel to generate image.
-Under some architectural hypothesis, there are plenty of hyper parameters to be fiddle with.
+Under some architectural hypothesis, there are plenty of hyper parameters to be fiddled with.

 # Usage